 Borrowers can use a debt consolidation loan to pay off debts and replace them with a single loan.
 The new loan is a chance to lower monthly payments or find a cheaper interest rate.

 But qualifying for a new loan with bad credit is tricky.
-Loan applicants will need a credit score in the mid-600s or higher for easy approval and low rates.
+Loan applicants will need a credit score of at least 600 — and often in the mid-600s or higher — for easy approval and low rates.

 With a credit score below that, it will take some work to find loans for which you qualify.
 Expect to accept some tradeoffs, such as limited options in lenders and loan types, and higher interest rates or loan fees.

-7 ways to get debt consolidation loans for bad credit
+7 ways to qualify for debt consolidation loans for bad credit

-A bad credit score will make it trickier to qualify for a loan, but it’s still possible to get debt consolidation loans for bad credit.
+A bad credit score will make it trickier to qualify for a loan, but it’s still possible to qualify for debt consolidation loans for bad credit.
 Try the following to get the debt consolidation loan you need — even with poor credit.

 2. Try lenders with low credit score minimums

 3. Consider a debt consolidation loan with a cosigner

 7. Work on your credit and try again later